pradyunuydarp/OS-Sources/README.md

 # Teach-OS

-The content here was created by Prof. Badri for an introductory course on operating systems I learned at IIIT Bangalore in Spring 2024.
+The content here was created by Prof. Badri for an introductory course on operating systems I took at IIIT Bangalore in Spring 2024.

 There is an attempt to use makefiles, sometimes in different formats to encourage students to think about how makefiles work.